ethpwn/ethpwn/docs/docs/ethpwn/getting_started.md

 # create a transaction on the real blockchain calling the `foo` function on the contract with arguments 0, 1, and 2
 transact(contract_a_instance.w3.foo(0, 1, 2))
 ```

-`ethpwn`'s `transact()` is your one-stop shop for creating new transactions.
-It estimates the gas costs of a transaction, checks that the funds necessary are available before launching it,
-handles transactions reverting by simulating them first, etc.
-In the future, it will be able to automatically launch `ethdbg` on the transaction to debug it in case of a revert.